PisaFig/CMPE152-Compiler/TROUBLESHOOTING.md

 ---

-## ✨ **Updates Applied**
+## Updates Applied

 Your compiler now has:
-- ✅ Infinite loop detection
+- Infinite loop detection
-- ✅ Better error messages
+- Better error messages
-- ✅ Automatic fixes for common issues
+- Automatic fixes for common issues
-- ✅ Debug mode with detailed output
+- Debug mode with detailed output
-- ✅ Test script for diagnostics
+- Test script for diagnostics

-Try it again - it should work much better now! 🚀
+Try it again - it should work much better now!

 ---